A hiker takes a break on a rocky outcrop to look out over the incredible view of the Blue Ridge Mountains near Asheville, North Carolina.

 Pro: Diversity

 If you're planning on relocating to North Carolina and value a diverse community, then you're in luck!
-The state has a diversity score of around 71 out of a hundred.
+The state has a diversity score of around 71 out of 100.

 The Raleigh-Durham and Charlotte areas, in particular, are considered to be some of the most diverse in the state.
 On the other hand, the northwest regions of the state have the lowest diversity scores.